The constraint tensor for null hypersurfaces: Formalism of hypersurface data

 \section{Formalism of hypersurface data}

-In this section we introduce all the necessary aspects of the formalism exploited throughout the paper, namely the \textit{formalism of hypersurface data}.
-New results are all demonstrated, while for the already known ones we simply include the corresponding cite.
+In this section we introduce all necessary aspects of the formalism of hypersurface data.\ This work focuses on null hypersurfaces, so we only present the formalism in the null case.\ New results are all demonstrated, while for the known ones we give a reference.\ For further details on the formalism we refer to \cite{manzano2023matching, manzano2023field,mars2013constraint, mars2020hypersurface, mars2024abstract, mars2023covariant, Mars2023first, mars2024transverseI, mars2024transverseII}.